sdemoya/sdemoya.github.io/_posts/2020-09-12-serverless.md

 ## Deploy a Serverless Website with Lambda, API Gateway, S3 and Route53
 _____

-In this tutorial, you will learn how to deploy a serverless website utilizing S3 for static website hosting and Lambda and API Gateway to deliver dynamic content.
-Route53 may also be used to register and connect a domain name.
+In this tutorial, you will learn how to deploy a serverless website utilizing S3 for static website hosting,  Lambda and API Gateway to deliver dynamic content and optionally, Route53, to register and connect a domain name.

 In order to follow along you will need:
 * an AWS account